hookactions/certes-spec/master-api.md

 !> _TODO_: define necessary models

 There shouldn't be a need for a cache like Redis as long as we define proper indices.

+## Management UI Notes

+This API should provide the low-level workings of Certes, if the Management UI needs a cleaner interface to work with the data returned from this API, it should define its own API and build on top of this.